Therapy for Attachment Issues

 I make myself available to be in welcoming, respectful, empathetically attuned connection with you.
 Even this basic level, having an attuned kind person give you regular unconditional positive attention without a personal agenda, creates some attachment repair over time.
 And maybe that’s all you are looking for.

 If you feel available for the next level of deeper work, we will bring in mindfulness and body-based experiencing to explore your relationship dynamics.
 I will continue to be in an attuned, responsive and engaged relationship with you moment to moment.
-I’ll guide you to compassionately connect to parts of yourself or do role-plays that help re-write scripts for how you relate, all focused on your felt emotional experience in the moment and allowing you to feel what didn’t use to be safe to feel.
+I’ll guide you to compassionately connect to parts of yourself or do role-plays with significant characters in your life that help re-write scripts for how you relate, all focused on your felt emotional experience in the moment and allowing you to feel what didn’t use to be safe to feel.

-There’s an even more focused way of working directly with the limbic system in the brain, where a great deal of our unconscious attachment habits are stored.
+There’s an even more focused and fundamental way of working directly with the limbic system in the brain, where a great deal of our unconscious attachment habits are stored.
 Not everyone is available for this exploration, as it may be kind of intense, but it’s also very targeted.
-It involves both of us connecting to acceptance and curiosity – and deciding that we will simply be with each other in immediate experience, gazing with each other, paying close attention to you while you’re being seen and welcomed, only talking about what is here right now, mindfully noting what arises within you and between us, in response to direct contact like this.
+It involves both of us connecting to acceptance and gentle curiosity.
+We simply be with each other in immediate experience, gazing with each other as well as looking away from eye contact as needed, perhaps mindfully using movement, touch, or physical distance.
+We find words for what doesn’t have words yet, pay close attention to you while you’re being seen and welcomed, speak what is here right now, process feelings that come, make sense of what arises within you and between us, in response to this contact.
 We create and strengthen safety in connection as we go along.

 It’s often said that wounding which happened in relationship needs to be healed in relationship.
 Our relationship in the healing container becomes a vehicle through which positive change comes.
 More and more, being yourself becomes welcome and joyful, you can safely have feelings and not lose connection, you’re free to be alone when you want to and not lose connection, you can have needs and they can be met in relationship, you can have the power to express yourself and co-create the dance of relating.
 We can make updates at the level of your operating system.
 Together.